You Were Born to Sing: Singing Lesson for Beginners

 "If you hear a voice within you say 'you cannot paint,' then by all means paint, and that voice will be silenced." --Vincent van Gogh

-From this moment on, you will not allow rejection or criticism, in any form, discourage you from claiming your birthright to sing.
-Don't settle for "where you are" or rationalize that it just isn't meant to be."
+From this moment on, do not allow rejection or criticism, in any form, discourage you from claiming your birthright to sing.
+Don't settle for "where you are" or rationalize that it just isn't "meant to be."

 Other people do not determine your potential.
 What they think about your singing does not change what God has placed inside you.
 God doesn't make mistakes.
+He gave each of us the same singing tools to discover, use and share.
 You are equipped with everything you need to sing.

 You have a song within you.
 Do not let it waste away, don't let it die.
 You are talented and creative and you already have exactly what you need to sing with a rich, pleasing sound.